rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 2
+How to use `WHERE` to filter records.
 Show the name for the countries that have a population of at least 200 million.
+200 million is 200000000, there are eight zeros.

 **My Solution:**